chrischow/dataandstuff/resources.md

 15. Intro to Statistics in R: Correlation and Linear Regression ([DataCamp](https://www.datacamp.com/courses/intro-to-statistics-with-r-correlation-and-linear-regression))
 16. Intro to Statistics in R: Multiple Regression ([DataCamp](https://www.datacamp.com/courses/intro-to-statistics-with-r-multiple-regression))
 17. Kaggle R Tutorial on Machine Learning ([DataCamp](https://www.datacamp.com/courses/kaggle-r-tutorial-on-machine-learning))

+# Books
+Here are some suggested titles:

+1. Data Science for Business: What You Need to Know About Data Mining and Data-Analytic Thinking
+2. Data Smart: Using Data Science to Transform Information into Insight
+3. Data Science from Scratch: First Principles with Python
+4. Data Mining Techniques: For Marketing, Sales, and Customer Relationship Management